variant-inc/react-native-variant-chat/README.md

 You can force an on-demand fetching of messages from the chat provider by calling `syncMessages()`.

 Note: `handlePushNotification()` automatically fetches chat provider messages as needed.
 Foreground push notifications are received from Freshchat.
 However, background notifications on iOS are not received.
 Freshchat does not set the APNs property `contentAvailable` which is required for receiving background notifications.
 It's possible to simulate the handling of background message fetching by forcing on-demand fetching of messages using `syncMessages()`.
-Although having nothing to do with receiving a push notification, fetching messages when the app comes to the foreground will catch the case when the driver is responding to the reciept of a background push notification (e.g. presentation of a banner).
+Although having nothing to do with receiving a push notification, fetching messages when the app comes to the foreground will catch the case when the driver is responding to the receipt of a background push notification (e.g. presentation of a banner).

 ```javascript
 import { syncMessages } from 'react-native-variant-chat';